orbtl/werewolf/README.md

 Required dependencies for running the django server:

-  -Create a virtual environment, and run the following pip installation commands:
+  -Create a virtual environment, enter the virtual environment, and run the following pip installation commands:

     - pip3 install django==2.2
     - pip3 install bcrypt